-Roman Boed is an international lawyer and photographer living in the Netherlands.
-He was born in the Czech Republic back when it was still communist Czechoslovakia.
-In 1979 he escaped as a refugee with his father and sister, but in a devastating turn of events they were forced to leave his mother and brother behind.
+The eery photo of the Charles Bridge in Prague featured in today's episode, is the beginning of a long and sordid tale.
+The photographer, Roman Boed, was born in the Czech Republic back when it was still communist Czechoslovakia.
+He escaped as a refugee in 1979 with his father and sister, leaving his mother and brother behind.

 At the time, Roman's father was an engineer and often had to travel abroad for work.
 He found himself under increasing pressure to collaborate with the secret police.
 They wanted him to report what he observed in the west during his travels.
 He knew that refusing them would mean the regime would turn against him and his family, so he decided to flee the country to nearby Hungary, taking Roman and his sister with him.
 Roman was given the choice to return home to Czechoslovakia with his mother and brother, or continue as a refugee with his father and sister.
 With much difficulty, he chose to continue as a refugee.